-Figure 1 provides a scatter plot of monthly net withdrawals against contemporaneous current income (Panel A) and capital gains (Panel B) for each household in our data set.
-The vertical and horizontal axes represent, respectively, net withdrawals and current income/capital gains.
-We scale all of the quantities using the value of the portfolio at the start of the month.
-Panel A shows that current-income clusters around two clear sets.
+Figure 1 is a scatter plot of monthly net withdrawals against contemporaneous current income (Panel A) and capital gains (Panel B) for each household of our dataset.
+The vertical and horizontal axes represent, respectively, net withdrawals and the current income/capital gains.
+We scale all the quantities using the value of the portfolio at the start of the month.
+Panel A shows that current income data cluster around two clear sets.
 The first set of observations lines up along the 45-degree line.
 These observations represent investors who withdraw their portfolio dividend income almost one-for-one, likely for consumption reasons.
 The second set of observations lines up along the horizontal line corresponding to zero withdrawals.
-These points represent investors who do not withdraw current income but instead reinvest it in their portfolios.
+These points represent investors who do not withdraw current income but instead reinvest them in their portfolios.

-Panel B provides a scatter plot of net withdrawal against contemporaneous capital gains.
-In contrast to Panel A, we find no evidence that investors regularly withdraw their capital gains.
-If anything, higher capital gains are associated with lower withdrawals.
-This result is consistent with Baker, Nagel, and Wurgler (2007) and Kaustia and Rantapuska (2012), who show that individual investors treat current income and capital gains differently for consumption decisions.
+Panel B shows the scatter plot of net withdrawal against contemporaneous capital gains.
+In contrast to Panel A, we find no evidence that investors regularly withdraw their capital gain.
+If anything, a higher capital gain is associated with lower withdrawal.
+This result is consistent with the findings of Baker, Nagel, and Wurgler (2007) and Kaustia and Rantapuska (2012), who show that individual investors treat current income and capital gains differently for consumption decisions.

-To better understand which type of investors are likely to live off income, we relate the living off income behavior to demographic information.
-Specifically, we first define a income-withdrawal month as a month when the withdrawal amount is between 90% and 110% of an investor's contemporaneous current income.15 We then classify an individual as a withdrawer if the frequency of income-withdrawal months is above the median and as a nonwithdrawer otherwise.
-Finally, we estimate a logistic regression of the withdrawer indicator on a set of demographic variables such as a retiree dummy, labor income, homeowner dummy, married dummy, bank-card-owner dummy, and vehicle-owner dummy.
+To better understand which type of investors are likely to live off income, we relate the living-off-income behavior to demographic information.
+Specifically, we first define a "income-withdrawal month" as a month when the withdrawal amount is between 90% and 110% of an investor's contemporaneous current income.
+We then classify an individual as a "withdrawer" if the frequency of income-withdrawal months is above the median, and as a "non-withdrawer" otherwise.
+Finally, we estimate a logistic regression of the "withdrawer" indicator on a set of demographic variables such as a retiree dummy, labor income, home-owner dummy, married dummy, bank-card owner dummy, and vehicle-owner dummy.

 Table III reports the estimation results.
 We find that retired investors or investors with lower labor income are more likely to be withdrawers.
-This result suggests that the withdrawal behavior in Figure 1 is not mechanical but rather is related to investors' demographic characteristics.
-This finding does not seem to be due to a wealth effect, as proxies for wealth such as homeownership and vehicle ownership are not associated with a higher likelihood of being a withdrawer.
-A more likely interpretation of these results is that, consistent with Baker, Nagel, and Wurgler (2007), individuals view labor income and dividends as close substitutes but treat current income and capital gains very differently.
+This result suggests that the withdrawal behavior in Figure 1 is not mechanical but, instead, related to investors' demographic characteristics.
+This finding does not seem to be attributable to a wealth effect, as proxies of wealth such as homeownership and vehicle ownership are not associated with a higher likelihood of being a withdrawer.
+A more likely interpretation of these results is that consistent with Baker, Nagel, and Wurgler (2007), individuals view labor income and dividends as close substitutes but treat current income and capital gains very differently.